apache/apisix/docs/en/latest/plugins/loki-logger.md

 The `loki-logger` plugin is used to forward logs to [Grafana Loki](https://grafana.com/oss/loki/) for analysis and storage.

 When the Plugin is enabled, APISIX will serialize the request context information to [Log entries in JSON](https://grafana.com/docs/loki/latest/api/#push-log-entries-to-loki) and submit it to the batch queue.
-When the maximum batch size is exceeded, the data in the queue is pushed to Elasticsearch.
+When the maximum batch size is exceeded, the data in the queue is pushed to Grafana Loki.
 See [batch processor](../batch-processor.md) for more details.

 ## Attributes